 - National Origin

 - Pregnancy: NYC Human Rights Law Section 8-107(22)(b)(i) requires that employers disseminate or conspicuously post a written notice developed by the Commission on the rights of pregnant workers to be free from discrimination in relation to pregnancy, childbirth, and related medical conditions.
-Download the notice.
+Employers can meet the obligations by posting the notice previously developed and disseminated by the Commission in 2015, or by posting our updated pregnancy notice.

 - Salary History